mckinseyacademy/mcka-theme/SetupNotes.md

 Log into the vagrant instance with `vagrant ssh`.
 From the vagrant user's prompt, run:

+    # Make sure our links to all downloads are up to date.
+    sudo apt-get update
     # Needed for RVM.
     sudo apt-get install -y gawk libreadline6-dev libyaml-dev sqlite3 autoconf libgdbm-dev \
         libncurses5-dev automake libtool libffi-dev libsqlite3-dev bison